 The Westmoreland Middle East Committee strives with God’s guidance to engage all ages of the congregation in seeking peace with justice in the Middle East through education, advocacy, and action.
 Using a human rights-based non-partisan approach, together with global and local partners, we focus on understanding and challenging the root causes of injustice, inequality, poverty, and war in the region.
 Approved July 24, 2016

 The Middle East Committee was established by Westmoreland's Executive Committee in 1978 "to organize the study of issues involved in realizing peace in the Middle East."
 Since its establishment the committee has planned, implemented, and participated in activities for the congregation, other UCC entities, and ecumenical groups that focus on Middle East issues.

 Current activities include:

-- coordinating the Olive Oil Ministry, a coalition of 19 local churches selling Palestinian olive oil products.
+coordinating the Olive Oil Ministry, a coalition of 23 local partner congregations selling Palestinian olive oil products.

 The committee usually meets after worship on the third Sunday of the month.
 The monthly program includes guest speakers, Westmorelanders with specific expertise or experience in the area, screening of topical movies, and occasional field trips.